The eDream is over: How travellers fell out of love with OTAs

 There were GotoGate, DreemWorld, EzTravel - some you'd heard of, some you hadn't, all of which had a maverick approach to spelling, capitalisation and travel.

 Online Travel Agencies were something of a high-risk high-reward approach to travel.
-When everything was going "tickety boo" they were your ticket to exotic places and cut-price fares, when they weren't, you were left with with the KAYAK call-centre without a paddle.
+When everything was going "tickety boo" they were your ticket to exotic places and cut-price fares, when they weren't, you were left high and dry.

 Since the pandemic some of the tricks being used to undercut the competition have come to light and it's not pretty.